zaheernaqvi72/Techplement/README.md

 ## API Key

-To use the OpenWeatherMap API, you need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/api) and replace the placeholder `YOUR_API_KEY` in the `script.js` file with your actual API key.
+To use the OpenWeatherMap API, you need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/api) and replace the placeholder `apiKey` in the `script.js` file with your actual API key.

 ## Credits